"JET PROVOST HEAVEN"

 Late in 1992 XN589 was selected at random from the 1FTS fleet to be the new Station gate guardian.

-It remains on guard today at the North Yorkshire base as a reminder of Linton's 30 years of JP operations.
+It remains on guard today at the North Yorkshire base as a reminder of Linton's 30 years of JP operations, although it may soon by usurped by a Shorts Tucano!
+One hopes if the aeroplane is declared redundant, it will find a good home.

 Related web-links: